 Other Chamberlain garage door opener lines come with your choice of features like battery backup, LED lighting, and wireless keypads.
 The product lines include:

 - Chain Drive MAX

-Chamberlain sells every type of garage door opener you could want or need with several options available for most models.
+Chamberlain sells every type of garage door opener, with several models available for each type.

-Most of Liftmaster’s garage door openers work with the Chamberlain Group’s myQ® app that lets you monitor and control the door through your smartphone.
-The garage door openers with cameras offer full video via your phone and two-way audio communication with anyone inside the garage.
+LiftMaster builds several models of smart garage door openers that work with the Chamberlain Group’s myQ® app,.
+The app lets you monitor and control the door through your smartphone.
+Models with a built-in camera offer full video via your phone and two-way audio communication with anyone inside the garage.

-This company offers a wall-mount opener, your choice of chain or belt drive in most models, and openers that range in horsepower so you can choose one powerful enough for your needs without overspending.
+This company offers a wall-mount opener, your choice of chain or belt drive in most models, and openers that range in horsepower, so there’s a lot of variety with a particular price range.

 The Craftsman brand of tools and equipment has been a trusted American brand for almost 100 years.
 The company launched in 1927 by selling hand tools and expanded into electric drills in 1929.

-Later, Craftsman sold lawn mowers and equipment.
+Later, Craftsman began selling lawnmowers and equipment.
 The company sold two million radial saws and one million of its WeedWacker™ brand weed trimmers by 1978.
-Sears owned the name for almost 90 years but sold to Stanley Black & Decker in 2017.
+Sears owned the name for almost 90 years but sold it to Stanley Black & Decker in 2017.

-Chamberlain Group manufactures and sells the Craftsman brand garage door openers.
+Chamberlain Group manufactures and sells Craftsman brand garage door openers.
 They have a small lineup of products that range in horsepower (hp) and come in belt or chain drive.
 Every model except one is a smart garage door opener that works with the Chamberlain myQ app.

 - ½ hp chain drive opener with myQ compatibility